crafttheweb/thelastpickle/_drafts/removing-a-disk.md

         nodetool stop compaction
         nodetool compactionstats

-    **Explanations**
-    At this point we disable compactions, stop the compactions already running.
+    **Explanations**: At this point we disable compactions, stop the compactions already running.
 The purpose of this is to make the `old-dir` file totally immutable so we just have to copy the new data.

     *Warning*: Keep in mind Cassandra won't compact anything in the period between this step and the restart of the node.
 This will impact the read performances after some time.
 So I do not recommend doing it before the first `rsync` as we don't want the cluster to stop compacting for too long in most cases.
 If the dataset is small, it should be fine to disable/stop compactions before the first `rsync`.
 On the other hand, if the dataset is big and very active it might be a good idea to perform multiple rsync before disabling compaction, to mitigate this, until size of `tmp-dir` is close enough to `old-dir` size.
 This basically makes the operation longer, but safer.

-    **Example**
-    In our example, let's say one compaction triggered during the first rsync, before we disabled it.
+    **Example**: In our example, let's say one compaction triggered during the first rsync, before we disabled it.
 So we now have 6 files of 100 GB and 1 of 350 GB.
 The problem is there is now a new file of 350 GB and `rsync` does not know this is the same data as in the 4 100 GB files already present in `tmp-dir`.
 Disabling compaction will avoid this behavior after the next `rsync`.

 4. Place the script on the node, make it executable and configure variables (https://github.com/arodrime/cassandra-tools/blob/master/remove_disk/remove_extra_disk.sh#L2-L4)